Whether the critical flag is set on this property.

 # Prints 0 and 1 forever.
 [0, 1].cycle {|element| puts element } [0, 1].cycle(nil) {|element| puts element }

-When no block is given, returns a new Enumerator:
+With no block given, returns a new Enumerator

-Shuffles the elements of self
+Shuffles all elements in self

-argument will be used as the random number generator:
+is used as the random number generator.

-argument will be used as the random number generator:
+is used as the random number generator.

 Returns random elements from self